• Mumbai, India

 Frequently Asked Questions (FAQs):

-Q1.
+Q2.
 How to reduce self-talk in autistic children?

 A: To reduce self-talk, you need to teach an autistic child replacement skills.
-A replacement skill is a new, positive behaviour that works the same purpose as a challenging behaviour of the child.
+A replacement skill is a new, positive behaviour that serves the same purpose as a challenging behaviour of the child.
 The idea is that by meeting the same need in a better way, the new behaviour can replace the problematic one.

 For a child with autism who engages in self-talk (repeating words or phrases) when feeling anxious or overwhelmed, a replacement skill could be deep breathing or using a fidget toy.
 Both can help calm the child.

-Q2.
+Q3.
 How to teach an autistic child to talk?

 A: To encourage a non-verbal child to talk, you can encourage them to play with peers, imitate your child and encourage them to do the same, give your child the space to talk, use simple language, and use the topics and objects they are interested in.

-Q3.
+Q4.
 Can an autistic child improve eye contact?

 A: Autistic children’s eye contact can be improved if they get proper support, and care from their parents, caretaker, and teachers.
 But at the same time, you should not forget that eye contact is to improve communication and social skills.
 So, you need not be strict and give them the time and scope to acquire it.